Champions League oficial Resultados en directo y Fantasy

 Liverpool 3-3 aet Milan (2005, Liverpool win 3-2 on pens)

-"There were no wild celebrations afterwards," remembered Liverpool midfielder Dietmar Hamann of the aftermath of the 'Miracle of Istanbul'.
+"There were no wild celebrations afterwards," recalled Liverpool midfielder Dietmar Hamann of the aftermath of the 'Miracle of Istanbul'.
 "It was more disbelief."
-The ultimate game of two halves started with the Reds chasing shadows as a Kaká-powered Milan took a 3-0 lead but, helped by Hamann's half-time introduction, they levelled matters on the night with three goals in the space of eight minutes after the break then won the game 3-2 on penalties.
+The ultimate game of two halves started with the Reds chasing shadows as a Kaká-powered Milan took a 3-0 lead but, helped by Hamann's half-time introduction, Liverpool levelled matters on the night with three goals in the space of seven minutes, then won the final 3-2 on penalties.

 2005 final highlights: Liverpool 3-3 Milan (3-2 pens)